Electric Bikes Allowed

 From this legislation all classes of ebikes may travel in bike lanes and are prohibited from operating on rustic trails (dirt).
 Class 1 ebikes will be allowed on paved and crushed stone multi-use trails.
 The bills were amended to include clauses allowing any disabled rider to use an ebike on any trail and to allow locals to make the decision for their community.

 After extensive research on the pros and cons of ebikes, Michigan Trails & Greenways Alliance partnered with the Michigan Environmental Council, League of Michigan Bicyclists and Michigan Trails, Michigan Mountain Biking Association and the North Country Trail Association which led to better understanding between the organizations on ebike issues and helped craft the package of bills.

-The law will go into effect in mid-January.
+The law goes into effect in January, 2018.